 Perhaps you smile at me.
 I could not stop for that – My business is circumference.

-Startling in its assurance, in this declaration Dickinson expresses her poetics.
+Startling in its assurance, this declaration is an expression of Dickinson’s poetics.

 Scholars have considered circumference in relation to the Transcendental and Romantic sublime, Christian mysticism, feminine mythology and archetypal psychology, existential theology, the rhetorical figure of catachresis, and as part of Dickinson’s terrestrial and geographical imaginary.
 In the process, we will examine Dickinson’s fourth letter to Higginson, its signal disclosures, and her growing relationship to this crucial correspondent.